 Did you hear about the mother who went in to wake up her son on the first day of school?

 'Wake up, son.
-It's time to go to school'
+It's time to go to school''But why, Mom?
+I don't want to go.'

 'Give me two reasons why you don't want to go.'